mcgizzle/Distributed-File-System/README.md

 The __file servers__ (which store the files) can be viewed as somewhat dumb nodes.Their functionality is mostly managed by other servers. __File servers__ simply provide endpoints for writing and getting files.
 For example, the logic behind their load balancing is managed elsewhere.
 This provides a light-weight, easy to manage node which can replicated numerous times and upon which the system does not heavily rely.

 When a __file server__ comes online it must make itself known the the various directory servers.
 In order to do this the file server requests its configuration from the Configuration Server.
-The __file server__ then repeatedly makes calls to the directory server until it recevives a positive reponse, informing it that the directory server is aware of its presence.
+The __file server__ then places itself in a loop, constantly making calls to its designated file server(s) until it receives an acknowledgement, informing it that the directory server is aware of its presence.

 Links to the source: